Krýsuvík Geothermal Area

 Not too far from the centre of Hafnarfjörður rest the remarkable solfatara fields of Krýsuvík, where you’ll discover an expanse of steaming volcanic vents and boiling hot springs, framed dramatically by a range of multi-coloured hills.

-Just a few minutes' drive from the surreal landscape of the geothermal area sit the stunning Krýsuvíkurberg Cliffs.
+Just a few minutes' drive from the surreal landscape of the geothermal area sits the stunning Krýsuvíkurberg Cliffs.
 Here, thousands of seabirds nest in the rugged hillside beside the crashing surf of the Atlantic Ocean.
 For a peaceful jaunt, hike along the trail to the edge of the cliffs where it's possible to spot kittiwakes, guillemots, razorbills, and other birds as they dive into the sea to feed or frolic with their flock.

 Contact the Hafnarfjörður Tourist Information Centre for a detailed map of the Krýsuvík area, including hiking and walking routes and information on local history, geology, folklore and attractions.

-Hafnarfjörður is located about 18 km from the city centre of Reykjavík.
+Hafnarfjörður has located about 18 km from the city centre of Reykjavík.